Nadaun, Himachal Pradesh: Battle of Nadaun

 Aurangzeb's expeditions in Deccan in the 1690s had put considerable strain on the Mughal exchequer.
 As a result, Aurangzeb issued orders to recover annual tributes from the rulers of Shivalik hills, who had been defaulting on the payment.
 Alif Khan was given the responsibility of recovering dues from Kangra and adjoining principalities.

 The king of Kangra and a chieftain called Raja Dayal yielded to the demands of Alif Khan.
 However, king Bhim Chand of Kahlur (Bilaspur) refused to oblige and formed an alliance with other chieftains opposed to the Mughals.
 The 10th sikh guru Guru Gobind Singh decided to support Bhim Chand.

 Alif Khan's army and his aides were defeated at a battle in Nadaun.
-The date of the battle is given differently by different authors, as 1687, 1689, 1690, 20 March 1691, and 4 April 1691.
+The date of the battle is given variously by different authors, as 1687, 1689, 1690, 20 March 1691, and 4 April 1691.

 After the battle ended, Guru Gobind Singh stayed in Nadaun for eight days, before returning to Anandpur.
 Later, Maharaja Ranjit Singh built a gurdwara on the spot where the Guru had pitched his tent.
 The Gurdwara was affiliated with Shiromani Gurdwara Prabandhak Committee in 1935.